fort-nix/nix-bitcoin/README.md

 ---
 * Disk space: 300 GB (235GB for Bitcoin blockchain + some room)
   * Bitcoin Core pruning is not supported at the moment because it's not supported by c-lightning.
 It's possible to use pruning but you need to know what you're doing.
-* RAM: 2GB of memory
+* RAM: 2GB of memory.
+ECC memory is better.

 Tested hardware includes [pcengine's apu2c4](https://pcengines.ch/apu2c4.htm)